 Shoshana Gugenheim Kedem

-Social practice artist, Torah scribe and arts educator, Shoshana Gugenheim Kedem, works across disciplines to bring diverse groups of people together in intimate and often unexpected ways.
-A social agitator, steeped in Jewish tradition and ritual, inspired by craft and beauty, Shoshana’s studio and collaborative works invite participants into borderlands.
+Shoshana is a social practice artist, Torah scribe and arts educator crossing disciplines to bring diverse groups of people together in intimate and unexpected ways.
+A social agitator, immersed in Jewish tradition and ritual, inspired by craft and beauty, her studio and collaborative works invite participants into borderlands.
 She is among the first of contemporary Jewish women to work as a traditional Torah scribe and is the founding director of Women of the Book which premiered at the Jerusalem Biennale 2015.
-Shoshana’s diverse works address the role of women in traditional Jewish practice, contemplations and conversations on death and dying and other loss, ethical parchment making, immigration and place-based knowledge.
+Shoshana's diverse works address the place of women in traditional Jewish practice, contemplations and conversations on death and dying and other loss, ethical parchment making and place-based knowledge.
 Shoshana spent 20 years living in Israel where she worked with Jewish and Arab communities to bridge communication and create dialogue through art making.
 Today she resides with her family in Portland, OR where she is an MFA candidate in Art and Social Practice at Portland State University.